Degenerate diffusion with Preisach hysteresis

-\begin{definition} A regular Preisach operator is said to be {\em uniformly counterclockwise convex\/} on an interval $[-U,U]$ for $U>0$ if for all inputs $u:\Omega\times [0,T] \to [-U,U]$ all ascending branches are uniformly convex and all descending branches are uniformly concave. \\[1mm] A regular Preisach operator is called {\em convexifiable on\/} $[-U,U]$ if there exist a uniformly counterclockwise convex Preisach operator $P$ on $[-U,U]$, positive constants $g_*(U), g^*(U), \bar g(U)$, and a twice continuously differentiable mapping $g$ of $[-U,U]$ onto $[-U, U]$ such that \be{hg} g(0) = 0,\quad 0 <g_*(U) \le g'(u) \le g^*(U), \quad |g''(u)|\le \bar g(U)\ \ \forall u\in (-U,U), \ee and $G[u]= P[g(u)]$ for all inputs $u:\Omega\times [0,T] \to [-U,U]$.\\[1mm] A regular Preisach operator is called {\em convexifiable\/} if it is convexifiable on $[-U,U]$ for every $U>0$. \end{definition}
+\begin{definition} A regular Preisach operator is said to be {\em uniformly counterclockwise convex\/} on an interval $[-U,U]$ for $U>0$ if for all inputs $u:\Omega\times [0,T] \to [-U,U]$ all ascending branches are uniformly convex and all descending branches are uniformly concave. \\[1mm] A regular Preisach operator $G$ is called {\em convexifiable on\/} $[-U,U]$ if there exist a uniformly counterclockwise convex Preisach operator $P$ on $[-U,U]$, positive constants $g_*(U), g^*(U), \bar g(U)$, and a twice continuously differentiable mapping $g$ of $[-U,U]$ onto $[-U, U]$ such that \be{hg} g(0) = 0,\quad 0 <g_*(U) \le g'(u) \le g^*(U), \quad |g''(u)|\le \bar g(U)\ \ \forall u\in (-U,U), \ee and $G[u]= (P\circ g)[u] := P[g(u)]$ for all inputs $u:\Omega\times [0,T] \to [-U,U]$.\\[1mm] A regular Preisach operator is called {\em convexifiable\/} if it is convexifiable on $[-U,U]$ for every $U>0$. \end{definition}

 A typical example of a uniformly counterclockwise convex operator on $[-U,U]$ for every $U>0$ is the so-called {\em Prandtl-Ishlinskii operator\/} characterized by positive density functions $\rho(x,r)$ independent of $v$, see \cite[Section~II.3]{book}.
 Operators of the form $P\circ g$ with a Prandtl-Ishlinskii operator $P$ and an increasing function $g$ are often used in control engineering because of their explicit inversion formulas, see \cite{al,viso,kk}.
 They are called the {\em generalized Prandtl-Ishlinskii operators\/} (GPI) and represent an important subclass of convexifiable Preisach operators.

+Unlike in the GPI case, where the function $g$ is fixed, the functions $g$ in the definition of a convexifiable Preisach operator may be different in different intervals $[-U,U]$.
 Note also that for every regular Preisach operator $P$ and every Lipschitz continuous increasing function $g$, the superposition operator $G = P\circ g$ is also a regular Preisach operator, and there exists an explicit formula for its density, see \cite[Proposition~2.3]{error}.

 We show here another class of convexifiable Preisach operators which are not GPI.
 A general characterization of convexifiable Preisach operators is, however, still missing.